bnnm/wwiser/doc/EDITOR.md

   - Audio Objects: uses 3D spatial config (for actors that exist in 3D space, defined elsewhere)
   - 1.0/2.0/../N.n: up/downmixes to that
   * For example, if sub-bus downmixes to 1.0 and main has 2.0 (upmixes), output is 2.0 but from 1.0 audio = double mono
-- The overall pipeline combines children buses to a final bus then output:
+- The overall pipeline combines children buses to a final bus then output
+- overriding and final bus:
+  - a "top-most" object must set a bus
+  - editor allows to change bus without checking "override parent" (since there is no parent)
+  - internally always sets `OverrideBusId=NNN` to the final bus, usually Master Audio Bus
+  - any children of this object (like musicswitch > musicsegment) inherits parent's bus (`OverrideBusId=0`)
+  - editor can check "override parent" and set another bus
+    - by default it autoselect "Master Audio Bus" when checked, regarless of parent
+  - if a top-most object has a

 ## Volumes
 ```